pratikandarpa/POC---Android-Clean-Architecture-with-MVVM/README.md

 - **app**: Handles standard App configurations and acts as the entry point and dependency wiring layer.
 - **core:common**: Common wrappers like `Result<T>` handling state.
 - **core:network**: Global networking configuration (e.g. Retrofit instances, Interceptors).
-- **feature:list**: Self-contained module for fetching and displaying the list of products.
-- **feature:detail**: Self-contained module logic for showing product details.
+- **feature:list**: Self-contained module for fetching and displaying the list of products and showing product details.

 ## Features
 - List of products.